 Congress passed Title VII of the Civil Rights Act of 1964 with the primary goal of integrating the workforce and eliminating arbitrary bias against minorities and other groups who had been historically excluded.
 Yet substantial research reveals that racial bias persists and continues to limit opportunities and outcomes for racial minorities in the workplace.
 Because these denials of opportunity result from myriad individual hiring and promotion decisions made by vast numbers of managers, finding effective strategies to reduce the impact of bias has proven challenging.
-Some have proposed that having a sense of accountability, or “the implicit or explicit expectation that one may be called on to justify one’s beliefs, feelings, and actions to others,” can decrease the influence of bias.
-This article examines the conditions under which accountability to a committee of peers reduces racial bias and discrimination.
+Some have proposed that a sense of accountability, or “the implicit or explicit expectation that one may be called on to justify one’s beliefs, feelings, and actions to others,” can decrease bias.
+This Article examines the conditions under which accountability to a committee of peers reduces racial bias and discrimination.

 Scholarly Commons Citation

 Bowman Williams, Jamillah, "Accountability as a Debiasing Strategy: Testing the Effect of Racial Diversity in Employment Committees" (2018).
 Georgetown Law Faculty Publications and Other Works.
 1962.